renns/dsprofile/README.md

 Downloading the library
 =======================

-Pre-built jar files for the library are available via the Download section of this site.

-We expect to publish the library in the Maven Central repository at some point.
+The library is published in the Maven Central repository.
+If you are using sbt you should include the following in your library
+dependencies:

+    "org.bitbucket.inkytonik.dsprofile" %% "dsprofile" % "0.2.0"

 Building the library
 ====================